tunasplam/mlb-graphical-standings/README.md

 O Make into an email

-O would be really cool if we had chatgpt generate humorous captions
+X would be really cool if we had chatgpt generate humorous captions

-O add pngs of team logos

 O test coverage